 To experience this process of exploration and discovery, we encourage you to sign up for a D Team today.
 In just three hours a month, these teams will enable you to practice your deliberative citizenship skills of listening actively, expressing yourself authentically, and engaging with others deeply and respectfully.
 They are open to all Davidson faculty, staff, students, alumni, and community members and provide a great way to connect with others either online or in a socially distanced in-person format.

-Sign-ups are available through a form on the DCI’s WildcatSync page, and the deadline is Tuesday, September 15.
-Individuals can state their preference for a variety of D Team options, including a semester or year-long commitment.
+Sign-ups are available through a form on the DCI’s WildcatSync page at the beginning of every semester.
+Individuals can state their preference for a variety of D Team options, including in-person vs. virtual formats.
 D Teams will be scheduled at a variety of times – e.g. weekday mornings over breakfast, during the lunch hour, in the evenings, Saturday mid-morning, Sunday afternoon – to accommodate everyone’s different schedules as much as possible.

-If you have any questions, please visit the DCI’s D Teams webpage or email firstname.lastname@example.org.
-And please forward this information onto anyone you know who might be interested in learning about this opportunity.
+If you have any questions, please visit the DCI’s D Teams webpage or email email@example.com.
+And please forward this post onto anyone you know who might be interested in learning about this opportunity.